-31% Increase in Retained Earnings
+47% Increase in Retained Earnings

-The increase was due to net income for the period, net of dividends declared.
+The increase was due to net income for the period, net of dividends declared and increase in NCI.

 101% Decrease in Cumulative Remeasurement Gains (Losses) on Retirement Liability - Net of Tax The decrease was due to cumulative remeasurement losses recognized in December 2019, as mentioned under Retirement Liability.